dmnfarrell/smallrnaseq/README.md

 #### Installation

-Simply clone the git repository and add the folder into your Python path. availalble on pip soon.
+Simply clone the git repository and add the folder into your Python path. available on pip soon.

 #### Usage

 **mirdeep2.py**: This script allows you to run mirdeep2 and/or analyse the output.

 If you are using Python the modules can be used in another script.
-This assumes he miRDeep folder is in your path.
+This assumes the miRDeep folder is in your path.
 Examples:
 ```
 from mirnaseq import mirdeep2
 #run mirdeep2 on multiple fastq files, stored in inpath